This guide applies to California law only. Attorney licensing requirements, contingency fee rules, and disciplinary procedures vary by state.

 1. Check Their Bar License — It Takes 30 Seconds

-Every attorney is registered with their state bar.
-In California, look up any lawyer at calbar.ca.gov.
+Every practicing attorney must be registered with their state bar under California's licensing requirements.
+Look up any lawyer at calbar.ca.gov.
 Verify:

 - ✅Check their trial record — do they actually go to court?